Updated November 10, 2024 (24)

 More from the 1916 publication of The Beginning of Human Flight, Orville wrote, "In assembling the machine for exhibition at the Massachusetts Institute of Technology, the front and rear rudders had to be almost entirely rebuilt.
 The cloth and the main cross spars of the upper and lower center sections of the wings also had to be made new.
 A number of other parts had to be repaired, but most of the other parts, excepting the motor, are the original parts used in 1903.
 The motor now in the machine is a close copy of the 1903 motor, but was built about a year later and developed much more power than the original one.
 The motor in 1903 developed only ten to twelve horse power.
 The parts of the 1903 motor are still at hand, excepting the crank shaft and fly-wheel.
 These were loaned some years ago for exhibition at one of the aeronautical shows, and cannot now be found."
 (3)

 How does one interpret the meaning of "The cloth and the main cross spars of the upper and lower center sections of the wings also had to be made new."?
 The Smithsonian and historians have interpreted this sentence to mean only the cloth on the upper and lower center sections was made new, such that the 1903 fabric remained on the Flyer upper and lower, left and right wing ends during the 1916 refurbishing.
 This author suggests that this is a misreading of the sentence.
 Orville, in an economy of words, is summarizing the extent of repair that was required.
 The cloth of the wings had to be made new, and the main cross spars of the upper and lower center sections of the wings also had to be made new.
 In other words, all the cloth had to be made new, not just the cloth on the upper and lower center sections.
 It would follow then, that all the original 1903 fabric was removed, and replaced with new fabric in 1916.
 This is what both Lester D. Gardner and James M. Jacobs have expressed (keep reading).
-This is also evident from the photographs of the restored Wright Flyer at MIT with it's fabric consistently clean throughout, without any obviously stained or decayed sections left from the flood damage.
+This is also evident from the photographs of the restored Wright Flyer at MIT in 1916 and at Pan American Aeronautic Exposition in 1917 with it's fabric consistently clean throughout, without any obviously stained or decayed sections left from the flood damage.

 In the words of Lester Gardner, "When O.W., at my suggestion, assembled the Kitty Hawk machine for the 1st time in 1916 at the opening of the new building, (at MIT) the fabric was removed."
 Orville left Dayton for Boston June 10th, and returned the morning of June 16th.
 The MIT exhibition occurred on June 12, 13 and 14.

 Lester Durand Gardner, 1876-1956.
-Courtesy of MIT Museum.
+Courtesy of MIT Museum. |

 -----------------------------------------------------------------------------------------------------------------------------